benjamincrozat/content/posts/laravel-11-upgrade-guide.md

 That being said, **is the return on investment still worth it**?

-My recommendations is to upgrade only if:
+My recommendation is to upgrade only if:
 - The project is still in active development.
 - You need a package that only supports Laravel 11.
 - Your project is well-tested, and the transition will be easy.